How Much Food Should I Feed My Dog?

 “For most healthy dogs without special needs, I’ve found success with a twice per day meal routine,” says Dr. Reidenbach.
 “They love looking forward to their meal times, and anticipate the joy of their breakfast and dinner.
 If they’ve exerted themselves more than usual, I’ll add in a treat, and I always make sure they have access to fresh water at all times.”

 As for specific timing, you can work that out based on your current schedule and what works for your household.
-But once you get into a routine, it’s a good idea to stick to it.
+Once you get into a routine, it’s a good idea to stick to it.

 Should I Free-Feed My Dog?